-After their initial launch and development of the maternity compression for postpartum recovery 11 years ago , SRC Health now have the world’s largest range of maternity compression garments.
+After our initial launch and development of the maternity compression for postpartum recovery 11 years ago , we now have the world’s largest range of maternity compression garments.
 They are more expensive but also present a more versatile and functional investment.
-Their purpose made, gentle medical grade compression garment of 4mmHg to 15mmHG can be worn as both outerwear as well as an undergarment and can be worn 24 hours per day without deactivating your muscles.
+Their purpose made, gentle medical grade compression garment of 4mmHg to 15mmHG can be worn as both outerwear as well as an undergarment and can be worn 24 hours a day without deactivating your muscles.
 Designed by women for women in consultation with an obstetrician, the SRC Pregnancy and Recovery garments address the majority of the most common conditions during and after pregnancy.

 Shapewear that’s too tight may lead to health problems, says neurologist Orly Avitzur, MD, medical advisor for Consumer Reports.
 "Any time we put on really tight garments we take the risk of compressing organs or nerves."
 Avitzur says that in her practice, she has had patients complain of tingling and numbness in the front to outer thigh region, from hip to knee.
 Avitzur has linked the cause back to restrictive clothing like shapewear or skinny jeans.